hitzhangjie/go-patterns/behavioral/1_chain_of_responsibility/readme.md

 Context:

     In some scenarios, multiple objects may be able to handle a request:
-    - request may be processed by all request one by one
+    - request may be processed by all objects one by one
     - request may be processed by all objects in some order which matters
     - request may be processed by several objects rather than all
     - the objects maybe changed at runtime, and cannot be known in advance